dmlc/dgl/examples/pytorch/model_zoo/chem/README.md

 ## Dependencies

-Before you proceed, make sure you have installed the dependencies below:
+Before you proceed, depending on the model/task you are interested, you may need to install the dependencies below:

 - PyTorch 1.2
     - Check the [official website](https://pytorch.org/) for installation guide.
 - RDKit 2018.09.3